Installation eyewash and safety shower

 2. Amount of water in a safety shower

 The flow of water and the time for rinsing is decisive for how well you can remove the chemicals or cool down the burn damage.
 The Krusman eye washes and safety showers meet the demands for flow set by the trade but we can also adjust the flow.
 The rinsing should be carried on for 15-30 minutes generally, but there are more specific guidelines depending on the type of chemical or damage.
-There is more information about rinsing times in ANSI and EN standard.
+There is more information about rinsing times in ANSI standard and EU standards ».

 3. Tempered water

-Tempered water is set by law for eye washes and a recommendation for safety showers.
-The law says that the temperature should be between 20-30 o.
+Tempered water is set by law for eyewashes and a recommendation for safety showers.
+The temperature for the eye- and facewash should be between 20-30 ºC (according to Swedish law).
 Cooling does however slow down chemical attacks and eases the effects of burns considerably.
-All Krusman showers have flow reduction/compensation.
+All Krusman showers have a flow reduction/compensation built inside.

 4. Safety at pressure fall in the water supply